 We recommend that a borrower's lender choice be carefully chosen as to what is best for the borrower and with the intent that one will remain with the same lender throughout one's studies at Tulane.

 The Tulane University Financial Aid Offices remain committed to the students we serve.
 As such, we will continue to annually review our suggested lenders to ensure that our students and their families receive reasonable rates and good customer service.

 *Discover Student Loans - Private Loan 800-788-3368*

-*This lender appears to offer alternative loans to eligible non-citizens (international students) who have a credit-worthy U.S. citizen co-signer
+*These lenders appear to offer alternative loans to eligible non-citizens (international students) who have a credit-worthy U.S. citizen co-signer

 Families are encouraged to view each lender's website and review the benefits offered.
 General comparison information may be found on Tulane's Lender List pages located on ELM SELECT.
 Other Lenders - Families who would like to choose another lender should request an application/promissory note directly from the lender.
 Students/Parents must send a copy of their Promissory Note to Tulane.
 The note must include the lender's name, code, address and guarantor's name.
 In addition, please provide a letter indicating the dollar amount and loan period for the Alternative loan.
 Tulane will send certification to the lender either by ELM (if the lender is a participant), by fax, or by mail.

 Receiving the Alternative Loan

 Alternative loan lenders belonging to the ELM Resources' alliance of lenders disburse loan funds electronically to Tulane.
 When the specified loan period is the entire academic year, the loan funds are disbursed in August and in January.
 When the specified loan period is one semester out of the academic year, the funds are disbursed in one disbursement - three days prior to the beginning of the semester, or when the loan has been approved and disbursed by the lender, whichever is later.